Aegopodium p. Variegatum Description

-Aegopodium 'Variegatum' or Bishop's Weed is regarded as one of the fastest growing ground covers on the market today providing a quick fill in either sun or shade spot in the garden.
+Aegopodium 'Variegatum' or Bishop's weed is regarded as one of the fastest growing drought proof ground covers on the market today providing a quick fill in either sun or shade spot in the garden.
+This is a great plant for covering the ground fast with very beautiful foliage.
+Deer & drought proof, it will smother weeds!

 Recommended For You: